rctheriot/PointCloudLoader/Assets/PointCloudLoader/README.txt

 Unity Point Cloud Loader
-(C) 2016 Ryan Theriot, Eric Wu, Jack Lam Laboratory for Advanced Visualization & Applications, University of Hawaii at Manoa.
+(C) 2017 Ryan Theriot, Eric Wu, Jack Lam Laboratory for Advanced Visualization & Applications, University of Hawaii at Manoa.
-Version: February 17th, 2017
+Version: June 7th, 2017

 Questions?
 Email: rtheriot@hawaii.edu

+---June 7th, 2017---
+Fixed shader error present in Unity version 5.6+

 ---Februrary 17th 2017 ---
 This project is still in development and this is an experimental release.